 DO NOT TRY TO USE ONE CHAIN FOREVER

-DO NOT think that your bicycle chain can last forever.
+Your chain is not your wife / husband, there’s definitely NO NEED to be loyal to that one damn chain forever.
 A typical multi-speed chain from KMC Z series would last aboout 1,000km.
 The mileage can go up to 1,500km to 2,000km for their more expensive chains like the X series, depending on your riding style.
 Consider buying a chain length measuring tool, chain wear is REAL!
 Failure to change the chain when it’s due can result in premature wear of the sprocket cassette, and sometimes, chain rings.
 In short, you can save RM 10 on a single speed chain but you’ll lose RM 35 on buying a new freewheel and chain rings.
 For multi-speed systems, the numbers could be 10 times bigger.

 How to maintain your bicycle chain, properly, professional style.